danyanyu/PixelBot/README.md

 # PixelBot
-Source code for small project for my soul
+Source code for small project for my soul, all TOKENs are old and irrelevant